Frequently Asked Questions:

 From the moment we first meet with potential adopters we focus on their needs, lifestyle, goals and expectations, as well as living situations for their new puppy.
 Our priority is to match each pup with their ideal family.
 We work very closely with the families and take into consideration the desires for their new puppy, like gender & color.
 However, we match temperament first, then sex, size, color etc. We will do our best to accommodate your desires, however, please understand, personality matches are much more important than color matching.
 Please keep in mind, we are spending day and night interacting, working with and raising the puppies and know them very well.
 We want to set your family and our puppy up for success.
 We will take into consideration desires like color and markings if possible.
 If you are not in agreement for what options we have given your family, you may choose to move to another available litter.

-The AL AA or ALCA recognizes that not all dogs identified as Australian Labradoodles are the real deal.
+The AL AA, ALCA or WALA recognizes that not all dogs identified as Australian Labradoodles are the real deal.
 The certification is an effort to make clear the identification process available to those interested in purchasing a true Australian Labradoodle.

-Dogs that are awarded the ALAA/ALCA Certified Australian Labradoodle logo have lineage that is traced back to the Australian lines produced by the breed developers (Tegan Park and/or Rutland Manor).
+Dogs that are awarded the ALAA/ALCA/WALA Certified Australian Labradoodle logo have lineage that is traced back to the Australian lines produced by the breed developers (Tegan Park and/or Rutland Manor).